-If you would like to take part in this research or would like to ask further questions, please contact Rosa Spencer-Tansley via e-mail on firstname.lastname@example.org or call 0207 831 0883.
+Follow the link above to fill in the survey, or if you have questions, please contact Rosa Spencer-Tansley via e-mail on firstname.lastname@example.org or call 0207 831 0883.